 - Information regarding the exam including if the TAC has received the exam will appear

 - Students should arrive about 5 minutes before the exam is scheduled to start.
 (The time the student enters in as the start time) The exam start time will start even if the students is not in their seats.

 - For final exams, students should arrive at least 10-15 minutes early.
 This is to allow students to be seated to start their exams on time.

 - Upon arrival students must put their personal items in either a locker or on the shelf.

 - This includes cell phones, which must be completely turned off (not just on silent mode or vibrate).

-- The locker is equipped with a pin pad as well as a lock key (looks like a key) and a C key.
+- The locker is equipped with a pin pad to securely lock their personal items up.

 - To lock the locker: